 If you’re interested in learning more about Trello, take a read of their how-to guide for using Trello as an editorial calendar, or see a live version of the Trello board pictured above—which is complete with clickable features.

 |Best for: Businesses looking for a balance between functionality and cost-effectiveness.|

 Cost: Free; however, if you have a larger organization or want additional perks, you may want to consider investing in their paid plans.

 Paid Editorial Calendar Options: CoSchedule & DivvyHQ

-If you want to invest in the Rolls Royce of content calendars, you may want to look into paid options.
+If you want to invest in the Rolls Royce of editorial calendars, you may want to look into paid options.

-There are a handful of companies – such as CoSchedule and DivvyHQ – which specialize in providing state-of-the-art editorial calendars with all of the interactivity and features you could imagine.
+There are a handful of companies—such as CoSchedule and DivvyHQ—that specialize in providing state-of-the-art editorial calendars with all of the interactivity and features you could imagine.

-So what features do paid content calendars provide that may entice you?
+So what enticing features do paid calendars provide?